What is National Greasy Foods Day?

 So greasy foods are actually good for you…in moderation.
 Switching out butters for healthy oils is a good way to ensure you’re still getting the fat you need to keep your body functioning, but that doesn’t mean you have to give up pizza permanently.
 Eating greasy foods in moderation doesn’t hurt, but it’s National Greasy Foods Day!
 You can go back to mindful eating tomorrow.

 National Greasy Foods Day Related Holidays

 Throw on your stretchy pants, National Buffet Day is January 2!
 Endless choices and pairings to choose from with unlimited servings, all for one flat fee.
 Nothing beats the wonderment you experience at a buffet where your plate is made solely of all the foods you love and none of the fillers you usually have to agree to.

 Ready the batter, National Corn Dog Day is celebrated annually on March 16.
 It’s a hot dog covered in a sweet cornmeal breading on a stick!
 What’s not to love about this perfect, on the go, guilty pleasure?
 Skip the salad and choose the corndog.
 It’s fine, you’re being festive!

 April 5 is National Deep Dish Pizza Day.
 New York may have their famous style slices, but there’s nothing quite like the Windy City’s deep dish.
 Invented in 1943 by Ike Sewell, the deep dish put Chicago pizza on the map.
 The only pizza you’re encouraged to use a fork and knife with, this greasy treat filled with sauce, toppings, and cheese will keep you coming back for more!

-National Greasy Foods Day - History
+National Greasy Foods Day timeline

 First Deep-Fried Soda

-Texas State Fair introduces deep-fried Dr. Pepper, flipping the world of deep frying on its head
+Texas State Fair introduces deep-fried Dr. Pepper, flipping the world of deep frying on its head.